Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/README.md

 ### Acknowledgements

 - I received inspiration for this project from [Worldmeter](https://www.worldometers.info/coronavirus/), a website I personally visit almost daily.
 I hope to contribute to the world by spreading the news and current status of the current pandemic

+- My experience in web development has been backend so far (PHP), so this is my first project with data being processed in frontend JavaScript.
+I reckon my code may not be the most efficient but I'm learning thanks to Code Institute <3